QuentinRa/blog.quentinra.dev/programming/web/javascript/typescript/_old.md

 let example : Example = new Example();
 example.number; // evaluates as 10
 example.number = 5; // ok since we created a setter

-// cast (explicit)
-// we are asserting that b is a number of we can
-// assign it to c.
-You only have to do that when
-// typescript is not able to guess the type let c : number = <number>b;
 ```

-Note that you can add a `?` after a variable name telling typescript that this parameter is optional (so it may be undefined).

 <hr class="sr">